 Speak to your insurer

 Once any emergencies are dealt with, call your insurer to discuss your situation.
-Most policies have quite a sizeable window in which you can make a claim, but it’s generally a good idea to involve your insurer as early as possible.
+It’s generally a good idea to involve your insurer as early as possible.

-You’ll be able to find the number to call, as well as your policy number, on your policy documents or your insurer’s website, so keep them in a safe place, so you can get your hands on them quickly if need be.
+You’ll be able to find your insurer’s claims team contact details, as well as your policy number, on your policy booklet or on your insurer’s website.

 At this point, you’ll need to talk them through exactly what has happened.
-You might want to write down a few bullet points before making the call, to ensure you don’t leave out any important information.
+You might want to write down a few bullet points before contacting them, to ensure you don’t leave out any important information.

-Usually the insurer needs to inspect the damage and approve any repair work before agreeing to meet the costs, so remember to keep hold of any damaged items as your insurer may need to see them.
+The insurer may need to inspect the damage and approve any repair work before agreeing to meet the costs, so remember to keep hold of any damaged items.

-While your priority will be to ensure your property is safe and secure, also be aware that you’ll need to provide some evidence of exactly what happened if your claim is going to be successful.
+While your priority will be to ensure your property is safe and secure, also be aware that you’ll need to provide some evidence of exactly what happened.

-If it is a fairly small claim, then the evidence your insurer will look for will likely be quite small - photos of the damage, for example.
+If it is a fairly low-value claim, then the evidence your insurer will look for may be small, too - photos of the damage, for example.

-Any photos you can provide of your home or the possessions before and after the accident will help with your case too.
+Any photos you can provide of your home or the possessions before and after the accident will help, too.